Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Pathophysiology Of Asthma

 In asthma, there is chronic inflammation of airways (bronchi and bronchioles).
 Airways are the tubes that carry air in and out of the lungs.
 In asthmatic persons, these airways are highly sensitive and respond strongly to inhaled substances such as allergens.
-This leads to bronchospasms (constriction of muscles around the airways), resulting in narrowing of airways.
-As a result of the inflammation and bronchospasms, the airways get obstructed, leading to reduced air flow to the lungs.
+This leads to bronchospasms (constriction of muscles around the airways), resulting in the narrowing of airways.
+As a result of the inflammation and bronchospasms, the airways get obstructed, leading to reduced airflow to the lungs.

 Mucus production: During the attack, your body produces more mucus.
 This thick mucus clogs airways.